County Cork Ireland · Co. Cork · Crossbarry Save · Share

 Sep-Oct

-Quiet.
-The rain comes.
-The memorial stands in mist.
+Quiet and green.
+The rain comes back.
+The memorial stands well in low autumn light.

 Winter